 wastelists, a reminder that there are also waste avoidance

 waitlists at some places, mostly at Walmarts (but no list included here,

-They require a phone call or personal visit, and are usually open only
+They require a phone call or personal visit.

 (Sorry, but I'm focusing only on English-speaking readers here; direct

 links to signup pages; and without a lot of added information that you